woodard/libabigail/doc/manuals/abidw.rst

     library that the tool has to consider.
 The tool will thus filter out types that are not defined in public headers.

+  * ``--header-file | --hf`` <header-file-path>

+    Specifies where to find one of the public headers of the abi file that the tool has to consider.
+The tool will thus filter out types that are not defined in public headers.

   * ``--no-linux-kernel-mode``

     Without this option, if abipkgiff detects that the binaries it is